Integrative toxicology training partnership (ITTP) PhD studentship scheme

-As a general guide, applications should be submitted from potential academic supervisors, and each must include collaborative partners in from one or more of industry, government agencies or other universities.
+As a general guide, applications should be submitted from potential academic supervisors, and each must include collaborative partners from one or more of industry, government agencies or other universities.

 Research projects should meet the main aim of ITTP in achieving cross-fertilisation with advances in other disciplines, in order to address emerging challenges in toxicology.
 The emphasis is on aligning modern cell, molecular and systems biology approaches with other fundamental and health-related disciplines to provide an integrative, holistic approach in research and training relevant to predicting the toxicity of chemicals and drugs as well as to develop an understanding of the chemical, pharmacological, biological and toxicological mechanisms involved.
 The contributions of each partner should be clearly stated.

 The proposed work should be both feasible and tractable enough that it can be reasonably conducted by a PhD student and successfully submitted as a thesis within four years.
 A key feature of the initiative is its training programme which brings together aspects of established toxicology knowledge with other relevant sciences at an annual residential course.

 Awards will be made on the basis of scientific quality, feasibility, the quality of the training environment, and the integrative, multidisciplinary nature of projects in line with the aims of ITTP.
 Key criteria for assessment will be: